 Continuous testing helps make accurate estimations on product quality on the go, even as customer feedback is incorporated continuously due to the rapid reaction enabled by the Agile way of working.
 Enhancing and prioritizing the backlog throughout development makes for closer alignment with customer or market requirements, even when they're changing as development progresses.
 And finally, a clear and well-described Definition of Done that requires adequate documentation both enhances quality management and increases the rigour necessary for successfully tackling compliance audits.

-In order to ensure adequate documentation and control over all lifecycle processes in an Agile environment, medtech development teams rely on smart tools.
-Intland Software's codeBeamer ALM is an integrated Application Lifecycle Management platform for medical device developers that offers full Agile support, enhanced collaboration in an accelerated environment, and automated documentation to help you assert compliance with medical regulations.
+In order to ensure adequate documentation and control over all lifecycle processes in an Agile environment, MedTech development teams rely on smart tools.
+Intland Software's codebeamer X is an integrated Engineering Lifecycle Management platform for medical device developers that offers full Agile support, enhanced collaboration in an accelerated environment, and automated documentation to help you assert compliance with medical regulations.
 Give it a try or contact us for more info!